yii2tech/illuminate/README.md

 good foundation for your project in the long term.

 **Heads up!** Whether to switch from one technology to another or not - is **your own** choice.
-You take the responsibility for this decision and you will have to deal with it consequences.
+You take the responsibility for this decision, and you will have to deal with it consequences.
 Do not blame anyone else for the troubles and obstacles you will have to face on the chosen path.